kevinolega/callcentertrainingtips/_posts/2014-06-10-the-most-important-question-you-need-to-ask-your-call-center-interviewer.md

 Here's the most useful question I've discovered that I can ask when I was job hunting in the call center industry.

-<strong>It's my first time to apply and I was hoping you can give me some tips on the next part of my application.
+**It's my first time to apply and I was hoping you can give me some tips on the next part of my application.

 How did I do in my interview with you?
-Can you give me a few tips on what to improve?</strong>
+Can you give me a few tips on what to improve?**

 Pull out your notebook and prepare to write down what your interviewer says.
 Shut up and wait for an answer.